fossil-org/mavrosq/README.md

 - try - NEW.
 Try a block of code for errors, etc.
 - until - NEW.
 Loops until a condition is true.
 Python equivalent: `while not`
 - while - imported from python.
 Loops while a condition is true.
 - yield - imported from python.
-Yields a value from a generator function.# mavro
+Yields a value from a generator function.